Tulip: Introduction to the United States

+Introduction to Canada

+During World War II, Seymour Cobley of the Royal Horticultural Society donated 83,000 tulips to Canada from 1941 to 1943 to honour Canadian involvement in the war.

+In 1945 the Dutch royal family sent 100,000 tulip bulbs to Ottawa in gratitude for Canadians having sheltered the future Queen Juliana and her family for the preceding three years during the Nazi occupation of the Netherlands.
+In 1946 Juliana sent another 20,500 bulbs requesting that a display be created for the hospital, and promised to send 10,000 more bulbs each year.
+By 1963 the Canadian Tulip Festival featured more than 2 million tulips, rising to nearly 3 million by 1995.

 Propagation

 The Netherlands is the world's main producer of commercial tulip plants, producing as many as 3 billion bulbs annually, the majority for export.

 "Unlike many flower species, tulips do not produce nectar to entice insect pollination.
 Instead, tulips rely on wind and land animals to move their pollen between reproductive organs.
 Because they are self-pollinating, they do not need the pollen to move several feet to another plant but only within their blossoms."

 Tulips can be propagated through bulb offsets, seeds or micropropagation.
 Offsets and tissue culture methods are means of asexual propagation for producing genetic clones of the parent plant, which maintains cultivar genetic integrity.
 Seeds are most often used to propagate species and subspecies or to create new hybrids.
 Many tulip species can cross-pollinate with each other, and when wild tulip populations overlap geographically with other tulip species or subspecies, they often hybridise and create mixed populations.
 Most commercial tulip cultivars are complex hybrids, and often sterile.

 Offsets require a year or more of growth before plants are large enough to flower.
 Tulips grown from seeds often need five to eight years before plants are of flowering size.
 To prevent cross-pollination, increase the growth rate of bulbs and increase the vigour and size of offsets, the flower and stems of a field of commercial tulips are usually topped using large tractor-mounted mowing heads.
 The same goals can be achieved by a private gardener by clipping the stem and flower of an individual specimen.
 Commercial growers usually harvest the tulip bulbs in late summer and grade them into sizes; bulbs large enough to flower are sorted and sold, while smaller bulbs are sorted into sizes and replanted for sale in the future.

-Because tulip bulbs don't reliably come back every year, tulip varieties that fall out of favour with present aesthetic values have traditionally gone extinct.
-Unlike other flowers that do not suffer this same limitation, the Tulip's historical forms do not survive alongside their modern incarnations.
+Because tulip bulbs do not reliably come back every year, tulip varieties that fall out of favour with present aesthetic values have traditionally gone extinct.
+Unlike other flowers that do not suffer this same limitation, the tulip's historical forms do not survive alongside their modern incarnations.